Build your own solar cooking oven.

 Inside this outer box will be the actual oven / cooking box, so you'll have a box inside a box.
 The inner box needs to be made out of something that can retain heat.
 Half inch thick drywall works well so make a box out of that, without a top.
 We used Liquid Nails construction adhesive to glue our drywall box together.

 When the foam is dryer simply cut away any that expanded out of the top.
-Spray the inside of the box with a high temperature flat black gril paint.
+Spray the inside of the box with a high temperature flat black gril paint (affiliate link).
 Black helps absorb light and thus heat.
 The expanding foam should have made your oven fairly strong now, even if it was flimsy before.

 You now need a piece of glass to cover the top of the oven.
 This will let solar energy in but also keep a lot of the heat from escaping back out.
 It also keeps dirt, dust, and critters out of your food while it cooks.
 The easiest option is to buy a pre-cut piece of glass for a few dollars from a local home improvement store.
 The main oven box is now done.